tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ### 17. Instructor Do: Recap (5 min)

 Congratulate students on completing their first day on smart contracts!
-End the class by briefly reviewing the main concepts of the day, Smart Contracts and dApps.
+End the class by briefly reviewing the main concepts of the day, smart contracts and dApps.

 Ask students to provide a definition of a smart contract and a dApp and then provide the following definitions:

-* Smart contracts are computer programs that run on the blockchain, that allow for any computation.
-They are mainly used to allow credible transaction of digital assets under certain conditions without third parties.
+* Smart contracts are computer programs that run on the blockchain and allow for any computation.
+They are mainly used to allow credible transactions of digital assets under certain conditions, without third parties.

 * A dApp is a software application that has a decentralized operation and uses decentralized storage or database.